raspberrypi/documentation/usage/camera/python-picamera.md

 ## Development

-The `python-picamera` project is written and maintained by [Dave Jones](https://github.com/waveform80) and the source can be found at [github.com/waveform80/picamera](https://github.com/waveform80/picamera) where you can open issues or create pull requests.
+The `python-picamera` project is written and maintained by [Dave Jones](https://github.com/waveform80) and the source can be found at [github.com/waveform80/picamera](https://github.com/waveform80/picamera) where you can open issues or contribute code (via pull requests).